brownboycodes/FruitCastle/src/docs/playpal/app_docs/PLAYPAL_WIKI.md

-Last updated: March 21, 2022
+Last updated: March 25, 2022

 > Since there isn't any database connected to the backend servers the feature of truly creating new PlayPal accounts and using them to login is unavailable.
-The current PlayPal can be described as the demo version/prototype of what the actual product might be/behave like.
+The current PlayPal can be described as a demo-version/prototype of what the actual product might be/behave like.
 >
 > This condition may or may not change in the future.